-Why Adhesive Transfer Happens on Pre-Coated Metal
+Why Sticky Stuff Gets Left on Pre-Coated Metal

 Surface Energy and Coating Chemistry